datacite/tasks/product_specifications/FBF44gf/readme.md

              Then the page should display a list of the  DOIs

-        Scenario Outline: Getting all scholarly outputs linked to a DMP linked to an organisation
+        Scenario: Getting all scholarly outputs linked to a DMP linked to an organisation

             Given there exist DOIs with relatedIdentifierType equals "OutputManagementPlan", And the relatedIdentifier DMP has contributor.contributorType equals "Sponsor",